-Apps are the cornerstone of iOS.
+Apps are the cornerstone of Apple's iOS platform.
 The ecosystem is what sets Apple's mobile platform apart from its rivals, and the highest-quality iPhone apps are typically best in class.

-But, like any app store, it is sometimes difficult to find out what are truly the best apps, the ones that stand out from the rest - because they offer a tool or service that is far beyond anything else available.
+But, like any app store, it is sometimes difficult to find out what are truly the best apps, the ones that stand out from the rest and offer a tool or service that's far beyond anything else available.

 Sometimes the best apps are free, other times you will have to pay a little bit for them.
 Here we showcase the best available and offer up everything you need to know about the app and how much it will cost.